neuro0x/CoinGenie-contracts/docs/src/contracts/abstract/Payments.sol/abstract.Payments.md

 **Author:**
 @neuro_0x

-*This contract is used to split payments between multiple parties, and track and affiliate fees.*
+*This contract is used to split payments between multiple parties, and track and affiliates and their fees.*

 ## State Variables
 ### _MAX_BPS
+*The maximum amount of basis points*

 ```solidity
 uint256 private constant _MAX_BPS = 10_000;